 Set up a puppet master and clients with ansible

-This tutorial will show you how to combine Ansible and Puppet to manage a dynamic set of servers on the Catalyst Cloud.
+This tutorial will show you how to combine Ansible and Puppet to manage a dynamic set of servers on Catalyst Cloud.
 This way you get the beautifully simple orchestration of Ansible, combined with the vast library of modules available with Puppet.

 You will need: